thewchan/uxf/README.md

 invoice has an empty description.

     uxf 1.0 MyApp Data
+    #<It is also possible to have one overall comment at the beginning,
-    = Customers CID:int Company:str Address:str Contact:str Email:str
+    after the uxf header and before any ttypes or the data.> = Customers CID:int Company:str Address:str Contact:str Email:str
     = Invoices INUM:int CID:int Raised_Date:date Due_Date:date Paid:bool Description:str
     = Items IID:int INUM:int Delivery_Date:date Unit_Price:real Quantity:int Description:str